 There are two main types of frame rate converters – online video frame converters and standalone to change a video frame rate.

 If you want to occasionally convert the video frame rate of a file, opt for an online video frame rate converter.

-For online video frame converters, you would just have to upload your video file to the conversion service, choose your output frame rate setting.
+For online video frame converters, you would just have to upload your video file to the conversion service, and choose your output frame rate setting.
 The frame rate would be converted for you.

 These services are basically online video converters.
-Apart from changing one video format to another or changing video resolution, they also have an option for frame rate change.
+Apart from changing one video format to another or changing video resolution, they also have an option for a frame rate change.

 Usually, they have a file size limitation.
 You could convert up to a few hundred MBs of a file for each upload.

 However, a service called FreeConvert supports a file upload of up to 1 GB.